Abhishek29192/bmi-next/components/src/signup-block/README.md

 ### With confirmation dialog

-You can use the Dialog component to create some confirmation logic around the `InputBanner`.
+You can use the Dialog component to create some confirmation logic around the `SignupBlock`.

 ```jsx
 import Dialog from "../dialog";